JoniBach/neovis-anim/README.md

 - Create a [firebase project](https://cloud.google.com/firestore/docs/client/get-firebase)
 - Register an app and assign the remaining variables to the `.env` file
 - Enable [firebase auth](https://firebase.google.com/docs/auth) in the project console

+##  Understanding the component tree

+Start
+ - index -> App -> EntryPoint -> CustomRouter (unnecessarily nested)

+Root
+- LandingAnimated `/` (an animated welcome page)

+Unprotected Routes
+- Signin `/signin`
+- Signup `/signup`
+- PasswordReset `/reset-password`
+- DeleteUser `/delete-account`

+Protected Routes
+- Dash `/dash` (fetch and get a list of all NEOs based on a date input)
+- Neo `/neo` (displau recent 5 and previous 5 encounters with a NEO given an ID )